AlberAquino/FunctionsandErrors/README.md

 Contributors names and contact info

 ex.
-Dominique Pizzie
+Alber C Aquino
 ex. [@DomPizzie](https://twitter.com/dompizzie)

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [SPDX-M] License - see the LICENSE.md file for details